moby/moby/project/PATCH-RELEASES.md

 > a different procedure.
 Security releases are developed in a private
 > repository, released and tested under embargo before they become
 > publicly available.

+## Deciding on the content of a patch release

+When the criteria for moving forward with a patch release are met, the release manager will decide on the exact content of the release.

+- Fixes to all P0 issues *must* be included in the release.
+- Fixes to *some* P1, P2, and P3 issues *may* be included as part of the patch release depending on the severity of the issue and the risk associated with the patch.

+Any code delivered as part of a patch release should make life easier for a significant amount of users with zero chance of degrading anybody's experience.
+A good rule of thumb for that is to limit cherry-picking to small patches, which fix well-understood issues, and which come with verifiable tests.